loidolt/loidolt-design/src/posts/ryobi-garage-door-opener-sensor-bracket/index.md

 ---

-# Summary
+## Summary

 Stiffening bracket for Ryobi Garage Door Openers.

 We found the included bracket to be way too flexible and easy to knock out of alignment.
-This corner brace screws into place through the existing holes in the factory bracket and provides some much needed rigidity.
+This corner brace screws into place through the existing holes in the factory bracket and provides some much-needed rigidity.

 The four small screw holes are threaded for an M5 x 0.8 pitch machine screw.
-The lag screw and nail (or a wood screw) from the original installation can be use to attach everything to the wall just as it was before.
+The lag screw and nail (or a wood screw) from the original installation can be used to attach everything to the wall just as it was before.

-# Print Settings
+## Print Settings

 Infill:
 50%